FedeMala00/exp_assignment2/README.md

 Then it is necessary to build the workspace using the command `colcon build` into the ros2 workspace folder.

 ## How to run the package
-In order to run it is necessary to open five different terminals and use the commands written in the `fast_launch.sh` script or directly make it executable and then using the command `./fast_launch.sh` in a new terminal.
+In order to run it is necessary to open five different terminals and use the commands written in the `fast_launch.sh` script or directly make it executable and then using the command `./fast_launch.sh`
 This will launch all the scripts in five terminals separated.